 September's an unofficial holiday for local music-heads 'cause that means DIY: an inspiring, felicitous, top-heavy on heart event combining the good cheer of Christmas with the camaraderie of Thanksgiving and the fired-up fancyfree of Halloween into a three-day blur of round-robin stage shifts showcasing 70-some-odd bands.

-The event is bigger than ever this year: a kick-off concert Thursday night leads into three full evenings (and two full days) of live music.
+The : a kick-off concert Thursday night leads into three full evenings (and two full days) of live music.

 [Check out the full line-up here.]